rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-1-hierarchy-iso-tree.md

 s5 := s(p3) := {                 n3 }
 ```

-One can then define a containment order `P` using the family of scopes `S`.
+One can then define a containment order `P` based on that family of scopes.

 * `P := (V,<)` such that `(V := S)` and
 * `S := { si | (si := [ni,*]) such that (i in [1,#V(T)]) }`